sunfounder/picrawler/docs/source/python/python_start/what_do_we_need.rst

 computing, and to learn how to program in languages like Scratch and Python.

-Our kit applies to the following versions of the product of Raspberry Pi

 .. image:: img/image10.jpeg
    :alt: RPi2
    :width: 5.61806in